Raild3x/require-on-rails/README.md

 - Check that the relevant enable settings are turned on (`enableBasenameUpdates`, etc.)
 - Verify the extension is activated and monitoring file changes
 - Ensure file basenames are unique across all scanned directories

-- Verify RequireOnRails is activated (check status bar)
+**Q: Import statements not being added correctly**

-**Q: Import require prompts not working**
+- Check your `preferredImportPlacement` setting
-- Verify `importModulePaths` points to your actual import module location
+- Verify that the import module path in `importModulePaths` is correct
-- Check that files contain `require("@SomeName")` statements
+- Ensure the target files contain `@` require statements

-- Ensure `tryToAddImportRequire` is enabled in settings
+**Q: Selene comments not appearing**

-**Q: File rename updates not working**
+- Make sure `addSeleneCommentToImport` is set to `true`
-- Check that the relevant enable settings are turned on (`enableBasenameUpdates`, etc.)
+- Verify that a `selene.toml` file exists in your workspace root
-- Verify the extension is activated and monitoring file changes
+- Check that the import statement is being added successfully first